SunnyOhK/watchin-workers/README.md

 <br>

 ## Description
-This application is content management system (CMS) that relies on command-line queries to manage a company's employee database.
+This application is a content management system (CMS) that relies on command-line queries to manage a company's employee database.
 With the implementation of Node.js, Inquirer, and MySQL, a user can access and update records for company departments, roles, and employees.

 ## Table of Contents